A Foodcentric Life

 • Versatile - Perfect with grilled meats, seafood, sandwiches, and vegetables, or as a quick dip or drizzle.

-For a garlic confit mustard aioli, replace the raw garlic with 2 teaspoons garlic confit cloves, mashed into a paste.
+For a gentle garlic flavor, replace the raw garlic with two garlic confit cloves, mashed into a paste.
 It's delish and easy to make.

 Ingredients You'll Need